asheque33/typescript-problem-solving/README.md

 **_Ques-1 :_** _What are some benefits of using TypeScript over JavaScript in a project?_

-**Ans :** _TypeScript offers several benefits over JavaScript, especially in large-scale applications or projects with teams of developers,it is more preferred to use.such as - Type-related errors are caught during development rather than at runtime.Also,TypeScript code tends to be more readable and maintainable due to explicit type footnote and interfaces.As a result, Developers can understand the codebase more easily, leading to improved collaboration and reduced learning curve for new team members._
+> **Ans :** _TypeScript offers several benefits over JavaScript, especially in large-scale applications or projects with teams of developers,it is more preferred to use.such as - Type-related errors are caught during development rather than at runtime.Also,TypeScript code tends to be more readable and maintainable due to explicit type footnote and interfaces.As a result, Developers can understand the codebase more easily, leading to improved collaboration and reduced learning curve for new team members._

 **_Ques-2 :_** _What is the purpose of the optional chaining (?.) and nullish coalescing (??) operators in TypeScript, and how do they work?
 Provide an example for each._

-##### Ans:
+> **Ans :**
+>

-- **Optional chaining (?.) :**
+> - **Optional chaining (?.) :**
-  - The ?. operator is like the . chaining operator, except that instead of causing an error if a reference is nullish (null or undefined), the expression short-circuits with a return value of undefined.
-When used with function calls, it returns undefined if the given function does not exist.
+>   - _The ?. operator is like the . chaining operator, except that instead of causing an error if a reference is nullish (null or undefined), the expression short-circuits with a return value of undefined.
+When used with function calls, it returns undefined if the given function does not exist._

 > **For example** - _interface User {
 > profile?: {